Meal Planning App Development for a Leading Supermarket Chain

-Azoft developed a custom meal planning app for a leading supermarket chain in Nordic countries.
+Azoft developed a custom app for meal planning for a leading supermarket chain in Nordic countries.
 Our client employs different marketing strategies to make business more profitable and always explores new means for better communication with consumers.
-For example, in order to increase customer engagement, our client's official websites offer a dinner-planning service, including unique recipes and video tutorials.
+For example, in order to increase customer engagement, our client’s official websites offer a dinner-planning service, including unique recipes and video tutorials.

 “We are growing fast at the moment and become one of the top 3 app companies in Norway.
 A stronger partnership and growth with Azoft has become a crucial part of our growth strategy.
 We shifted our business from our Egyptian partner to you.” — CEO, Top 3 Mobile & Web App Development Company in Norway

 To develop a mobile meal planning application for our client’s web-based dinner planning service, so that supermarket customers could have access to it while shopping.
 Azoft was subcontracted to develop mobile applications for both Android and iOS platforms.
 The application also informs customers about discounts and limited-time special offers at the supermarket chain, therefore content needs to be updated regularly.

-- Users can choose a recipe from the image gallery and move it to a calendar on a day they want to prepare the meal
+- Users can choose a recipe from the image gallery and move it to a calendar on the day they want to prepare the meal

 - Choose the number of persons, adults, and children, for whom the meal will be prepared

-- Overview of shopping list with ingredients and their prices calculated taking into account the number of persons
+- Overview of the shopping list with ingredients and their prices calculated taking into account the number of persons

 - Make plans together with family members through one account either via a website or mobile apps

 - Share recipes by email and SMS